google-marketing-solutions/centimani/README.md

   create a rule to delete the older files.
 - In case you need to delete datastore entities, you’ll need to create your own script to query entities to be deleted and iterate through them.
-- In case you need to delete daily BigQuery sharded tables, you can use the script `_delete_daily_tables.sh_` included in the utils directory
+- BigQuery sharded tables have a default expiration date of 30 days, which is defined in the `terraform/main.tf` file.
+You can modify this value in the file and deploy it, or manually in the dataset definition in the cloud console.

 ## Troubleshooting